 The Amplify Program model allows you to organise your enterprise portfolio into two levels: programs and projects.

-Any top-level master project or initiative which groups together many related projects could be identified as a Program.
+A Program may be defined as a top-level master project or initiative which groups together many related projects.

 Projects contain a series of tasks required to be completed to achieve a goal.
-Program and project would be the two main objects used to represent the relational hierarchy of your enterprise in the Program model.
+Program and project would be the two main objects used to represent your enterprise's relational hierarchy.

 Any further organisational grouping within the program will be captured as positional attributes of the project.